 More important is the development of skills in theological reflection.
 The goal is to learn to think theologically.
 By examining their own beliefs and their relationship to our culture and the tradition of our Christian faith, participants can learn what it means to be effective ministers in the world.
 In coming to terms with the notion that everything we do has potential for manifesting the love of Christ, we discover that our ministry is at hand wherever we turn.

 The seminar is supported by a life of prayer and regular worship.
 EfM groups are encouraged to develop a pattern of worship appropriate to their situations.
 Liturgical materials are furnished with the course materials.

-The Education for Ministry (EfM) program, at St. Anne's, is planned to start this fall on Tuesday evenings.
+Stay tuned for the next planned dates to begin The Education for Ministry (EfM) program, at St. Anne's.
 The first year will be a scholarly study of the Old Testament and experience in thinking theologically.
 Those wishing to continue after the first year will be able continue in subsequent years with studies of the New Testament, Church history, and theology.

 Enrollment will be limited to 12 people and four parishioners have already indicated a strong interest in participating.
 So this is a good time to start thinking about it.
 Due to the cost of the materials there will be a cost of $340 per year, scholarships are available for those in need.